DisketteKitchen/Extras/index.md

   - title: Chromebook Benchmarks
     details: Graphs and remarks
     link: /chromebook
-  - title: More coming soon!
+  - title: More coming at some point
-    details:
+    details: Supplemental information and tutorials will be added as needed
 ---